-1) Gifted Education Training: Ensures that teachers have a solid understanding of the principles and strategies specific to gifted education.

-- 2) Educational Plans (Eps): Training on creating and implementing Eps, which outline the unique needs and goals of each gifted student. - 3) Differentiation: Gifted students have a wide range of abilities and learning styles.
-Training on differentiation techniques helps teachers tailor instruction to individual needs. - 4) Curriculum Enrichment: Professional development should focus on creating and adapting enriched curriculum materials, which can challenge and engage gifted students. - 5) Technology Integration: Explores how technology can enhance and expand the learning experiences for gifted students. - 6) Critical and Creative Thinking: Professional development should emphasize strategies to develop critical and creative thinking skills in gifted students.
+- 1. Gifted Education Training: Ensures that teachers have a solid understanding of the principles and strategies specific to gifted education. - 2.
+Educational Plans (Eps): Training on creating and implementing Eps, which outline the unique needs and goals of each gifted student. - 3.
+Differentiation: Gifted students have a wide range of abilities and learning styles.
+Training on differentiation techniques helps teachers tailor instruction to individual needs. - 4.
+Curriculum Enrichment: Professional development should focus on creating and adapting enriched curriculum materials, which can challenge and engage gifted students.
+Active use of Quest Forward library of 2,200 student projects (quests) provides teachers with the opportunity to enhance and differentiate curriculum to meet the interests and needs of gifted students. - 5.
+Technology Integration: Explores how technology can enhance and expand the learning experiences for gifted students.
+Digital creativity and intelligent use of emerging digital tools is an area of particular promise for gifted students and ensuring that students have the opportunity to explore these elements is essential to their full development. - 6.
+Critical and Creative Thinking: Professional development should emphasize strategies to develop critical and creative thinking skills in gifted students.
+Creative thinking includes both digital creativity and the ability to individualize and differentiate student educational plans and requirements, drawing upon opportunities within the community and available through dual enrollment and other opportunities for students to pursue options outside the traditional school walls.

-IV.
+VI.
 Evaluation Criteria and Procedures and Performance Measures

 The School's effectiveness in serving Gifted and Talented students will be evaluated in the ability for the student to demonstrate mastery on the Iowa Statewide Assessment of Student Progress (ISASP) Reading and Mathematics sections.
-In addition, data from State, district and school based assessments (baseline, screening, progress monitoring and diagnostic) will be collected and monitored regularly by the Gifted teacher to ensure appropriate curriculum and instruction for highly able students is being implemented on a daily basis.
+In addition, data from State, district, and school based assessments (baseline, screening, progress monitoring and diagnostic) will be collected and monitored regularly by the Gifted teacher to ensure appropriate curriculum and instruction for highly able students is being implemented on a daily basis.
 The School's administration will adopt a stimulating curriculum to develop the talent of a gifted student and, through classroom walk-throughs and teacher evaluations, will ensure the learning experiences within the classroom are rich and individualized.
 Teachers will be expected to teach at a higher degree of difficulty with their content, processes and products being more complex, more abstract, more open-ended, and more multifaceted.

-V. Qualifications Required of Personnel Administering the Program
+VII.
+Qualifications Required of Personnel Administering the Program